k0kubun/ruboty/README.md

 ## Update Travis credentials

-These credentials are not available on fork repositories.
+These credentials are not available on fork repositories or pull requests.

 ```
 bundle exec travis login --org